jstetich/Shellfish_Bacteria/Analysis/Exploratory-Data-Analysis.md

 driven by permutation tests rather than assumptions of normality.
 I am not certain how well that would work with these data’s heavy tails.

-If we are willing to forego the modelling sophistication possible with linear models, we might be able to test for differences in medians by classes using a rank-based procedure, such as Wilcoxon / Kruskal-Wallis, etc.
+If we are willing to forego the modeling sophistication possible with linear models, we might be able to test for differences in medians by classes using a rank-based procedure, such as Wilcoxon / Kruskal-Wallis, etc.